cnorick/curse-of-strahd-notes/Characters/Izek Strazni.md

 ## History/Info
 - In addition to his weapons, Izek carries an iron ring of keys that unlock the stocks in the town square [[Area N8]]
+- His family is descendent from some of the [[Death House]] cultists
+	- Because of the ev

 ## What They Want